yuummmer/yuummmer.github.io/_posts/2025-12-16-fairy-notes-preflight-before-you-submit.md

 permalink: /bioinformatics/journey/:year/:month/:day/:title/
 ---

+> *“My philosophy on technology is that people shouldn’t have to understand it in order to be able to use it.”*
+> — *Radia Perlman*

+<a href="{{ "/" | relative_url }}">← Back to Home</a>

-Most dataset submission pain isn't *hard* but annoying.
-Its often not the case that the science is wrong but that the data needs to be put into a certain format.
-That formatting for different receievers is the work that can be tedious when you are working with a dataset.
+Most dataset submission pain isn't *hard*, it's just annoying.
+Its usually not that the science is wrong.
+It's that the same dataset has to be shaped into a slightly different format for each receiver: a repository, a curator, a collaborator, a tool.
+And when you’re already deep in research mode, that “just put it in the right format” work can feel like needless friction.

-So from that idea, I kept coming back to, I decided to build a metadata manipulation tool.
+I kept coming back to the same idea, so I decided to build a small metadata manipulation tool.
 The idea is this:

 **Run a tiny preflight locally before you submit.**
 Not to make your data perfect — just to catch the preventable problems early and make fixes less miserable.